verdaux/BookNotes/Phrases/Impressors 24.md

 - [ ] Why are you talking like a cunt?
 I'm in the habit of avoiding people who talk like cunts.
 - [ ] I'll introduce your face to your colon.
 - [ ] Nothing could be further from the truth
+- [ ] Wow!
+A completely candid shot of me reading a book.